mandiwise/isotope-posts/README.markdown

 2. Sample of featured image and excerpt output

 ## Changelog

+### 1.1.1
+* Fixed bug when trying to limit post display by category or post tag.
+* Changed filter menu to automatically remove user-excluded terms if the selected menu taxonomy is the same as the limiting taxonomy.
+* Reversed "Limiting Taxonomy" logic so that entered terms slugs are excluded from display (as opposed to the only terms displayed).
+* More code refactoring.

 ### 1.1
 * Added ability to limit post display to specific taxonomy and terms.